Courtesy of the Artist

 Performance with son, dried raw wheat, wood, rotating platform, frequency controller, 170 cm x 170 cm

 Artist Marina Abramović once said: “There’s plenty of talented women.
 Why do men take over the important positions?
 It’s simple.
-Love, family, children, a woman doesn’t want to sacrifice all of that.’
-But I do not sacrifice my children, my family, my love for art, it actually adds another layer!
-That’s why I weave life into my work.”
+Love, family, children, a woman doesn’t want to sacrifice all of that.”
+Courtesy of the Artist is an answer to what Marina said, and separating the wheat from the chaff is a critical reference to her performance Counting the Rice.

 thanks to my son